 Related articles

-The multiplication of the loaves
+The multiplication of the breads

 Everyone is invited, but does everyone seize the opportunity?
 Accepting the invitation to take part in this meal together, this meal of communion, where we are all one, united by the bonds of love and friendship, united by fraternal ties, means being ready for this encounter.
 Accepting the invitation means opening one’s heart to the other, preparing oneself for the encounter by behaving well towards the other, by works of justice and not of hatred.
 This is what the wedding garment indicates: personal participation in the meal, preparing for the encounter by showing friendship and kindness.
-If, despite the invitation, we persevere in hostility, jealousy, rivalry, in any kind of attitude that separates us from the other, we deprive ourselves of this opportunity, and where there is no such joy, there is weeping and gnashing of teeth, for there is no other true joy for man than communion with one another, rediscovered friendship, the bonds of love.
+If, despite the invitation, we persevere in hostility, jealousy, rivalry, in any kind of attitude that separates us from the other, we deprive ourselves of this opportunity, and where there is no such joy, there is weeping and grinding of teeth, for there is no other true joy for man than communion with one another, rediscovered friendship, the bonds of love.

 That’s why Jesus invites us first of all to be reconciled with one another; it’s the inevitable premise, the minimum condition for regaining communion, unity.
-Secondly, it is he who will provide the joy of the banquet: he will multiply the loaves and the wine, set the table and serve.
+Secondly, it is he who will provide the joy of the banquet: he will multiply the breads and the wine, set the table and serve.
 In other words, his own life, spirit and love enliven man’s heart and give him access to perfect communion, the perfect exchange of love with others, with God and with his neighbor.

 So, in the various passages that tell us about the meal, there is talk of purification, sanctification, putting on the wedding garment.
-To ask forgiveness for one’s faults, for that which has brought division, separation from God and from others, that which has prevented us from experiencing the joy of the encounter.
+To ask forgiveness for one’s faults, for that which has brought division, separation from God and from others, that which has prevented us from experiencing the joy of the encounter, is the premise to enter in full communion with one another.

 Mattheu 22, 1-14